Editorial Style Guide

 Medicare The U.S. federal healthcare insurance program for people aged 65 and older, and for the disabled.
 Eligibility is based mainly on eligibility for Social Security.

 NIH National Institutes of Health.
 Spell out on first reference.
 Note the plural on institutes.

 numbers In general, spell out one through nine; 10 and up uses numerals.
 Use numerals when it precedes a unit of measure (1 cup, 5 yards) or an age (8 years old).
 Also No. 1, No. 2., 1st, 2nd, 3rd.
 Do not use superscripts.

-NurseLink NurseLink gives direct access to the nursing expertise of University Health System.
+NurseLink NurseLink gives direct access to the nursing expertise of University Health.
 Our telephone triage system is available for our patients 24 hours a day.
-NurseLink is available to patients of University Medicine Associates (UMA) and any University Health System-based clinic.
+NurseLink is available to patients of University Medicine Associates (UMA) and any University Health-based clinic.
 NurseLink also serves as the after-hours call center for Community First Health Plans (CFHP) members.
 210-358-3000

 Peveto Center for Pastoral Care The Peveto Center for Pastoral Care is a quiet and welcoming space where people of all faiths and denominations can come for spiritual and emotional support.
 Located near the main lobby of University Hospital.
 Peveto Center on second reference.

 phone numbers The San Antonio metro area now has two area codes.
 Please use the area code, 210-555-5555 or 726-555-555.
 No parenthesis around the area code, do not use periods between the numbers.
 DO NOT include personal direct phone lines or personal cell phone numbers in marketing copy.